 You can update your video driver by simply running Windows Update.
-Windows Update will automatically find and install the latest best matched driver for your Windows 10 computer.
+Windows Update will automatically find and install the latest best-matched driver for your Windows 10 computer.

 Virus or Malware Infection

-Assuming you already have an antivirus software running in your Windows 10 system, run a full scan to see if there is any malicious file running in the background that cause all the hangs and crashes in Windows Explorer.
+Assuming you already have an antivirus software running in your Windows 10 system, run a full scan to see if there is any malicious file running in the background that causes all the hangs and crashes in Windows Explorer.